opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/dashboards-mgmt.png" alt="Data sources sidebar on the Dashboards Management interface" width="700">

-## Selecting multiple data sources using the Dev Tools console
+## Select multiple data sources using the Dev Tools console

 <<<<<<< HEAD
 A data source connection specifies the parameters needed to connect to a data source.
 These parameters form a connection string for the data source.
 In Dashboards, you can add new data source connections or edit existing connections.